Marie Byles (1900 – 1979) of Ahimsa

 Marie always walked to Cheltenham railway station, striding dressed comfortably in pants and with a backpack to catch the train.
 Not surprisingly, she was regarded by many locals as an eccentric.

 In 1966 she was attacked, probably by a disgruntled client, while sleeping in her home.
 She never recovered from the injuries and did not return to her legal practice.
+She also gifted (with implicit expectations of are and obedience) to each of her friends Dorothy Hasluck and John & Vreni Fallding adjoining blocks of land.
 In 1970, concerned for the future preservation of the property she gave it to the National Trust, remaining in residence as an Honorary Curator until her death in 1979.
 She added a detached bed sitter, Sentosa, in 1975.
 Today, a National Trust caretaker resides on the Ahimsa site.

 The Hut of Happy Omen and the grounds are open to visitors who can enter either from the gate in Day Road or from the entrance in Cobran Road.
 The site remains a peaceful and beautiful place to rest and picnic.